Your data and privacy

 The University can only make use of personal data with reference to one of the stated legal bases for processing, as listed in the GDPR and the DPA.
 The most common legal bases that the University will rely upon for the lawful processing of alumni/donor personal data for the purposes/activities introduced, above, are outlined below:

-- In most instances, the University will ask you for your consent before it makes use of your personal data.
+- Where appropriate, the University will ask you for your consent before it makes use of your personal data.
 Consent is and will always be optional.
 Individuals are under no compulsion to provide their consent.

 - If consent is withdrawn, the University will stop making use of your personal data, unless there is a requirement to do so under law.